cynthiatreger/hs-and-ars-for-avs-and-internet-connectivity/README.md

 This repo is about option 1 and how to leverage an Azure Firewall or a FW NVA already used in an Azure VNets environment and extend it to AVS inspection and AVS internet connectivity.

-Most of these designs are already documented across multiple sources and referenced accordingly.
+Most of these designs are already documented across multiple sources and have been referenced accordingly in this article.

 [1.
 SINGLE HUB VNET ARCHITECTURE](https://github.com/cynthiatreger/hs-and-ars-for-avs-and-internet-connectivity/blob/main/README.md#1-single-hub-vnet-architecture)